-Keeping your hearing aid clean is crucial to getting the most from it.
+Keeping your hearing aids clean is crucial to getting the most from them.
 Wearing a hearing aid can increase the amount of wax your ear produces, so it's especially important to perform the following cleaning routine daily.

-- Wipe the surface of the hearing aid with a wet wipe, soft cloth, or tissue. - Brush around the hearing aid's microphone using the provided brush.
+- Wipe the surface of the hearing aids with a wet wipe, soft cloth, or tissue. - Brush around the hearing aids' microphones using the provided brush.

-Clean away any wax buildup in the dome and stem.

-Remove the dome from the hearing aid's receiver.
-Use the provided pick to clean the inside of the stem.
-Clean the dome with a soft, moist cloth or mild soap and water.
-Make sure the dome is completely dry before you put it back on the receiver's stem.

-With the proper care, your RCA hearing aid should provide years of use.
+• Clean away any wax buildup in the domes and stems.
+Remove the domes from each hearing aid.
+Use the provided pick to clean the inside of each stem and dome.
+Clean each dome with a soft, moist cloth or mild soap and water.
+Make sure the domes are completely dry before you put them back on.
+With the proper care, your RCA hearing aids should provide years of use.
 It is important to keep the following cautions in mind.

-- DO NOT get water on or in the hearing aid. - DO NOT wear the hearing aid while swimming, showering, in heavy rain, or in a moist atmosphere (like a sauna). - DO NOT use solvents or liquids on the hearing aid earpiece, tube, or dome. - DO NOT sleep with the hearing aid on. - DO NOT leave the hearing aid in or near direct sunlight or excessive heat. - Remove the hearing aid when applying cosmetics, perfume, aftershave, hairspray, lotion, or any other product that might get into the hearing aid. - Remove the hearing aid during strenuous physical activities, like working out. - Keep the hearing aid clean and dry.
+- DO NOT get water on or in the hearing aids. - DO NOT wear the hearing aid while swimming, showering, in heavy rain, or in a moist atmosphere (like a sauna). - DO NOT use solvents or liquids on the hearing aid earpieces or domes. - DO NOT sleep with the hearing aids on. - DO NOT leave the hearing aids in or near direct sunlight or excessive heat. - Remove the hearing aids when applying cosmetics, perfume, aftershave, hairspray, lotion, or any other product that might get into the hearing aids. - Remove the hearing aids during strenuous physical activities, like working out. - Keep the hearing aids clean and dry.